DmitriBogdanov/ODE-solvers/README.md

 ## Visualization examples

 Harmonic equation solution can be used to show how some methods affect total energy of a system.
-Here, implicit Euler's method shows its tendency to loose energy over time, while symmetric Euler is consercative:
+Here, implicit Euler's method shows its tendency to loose energy over time, while symmetric Euler is conservative:

 <img src="images/example_implicit_euler.png" width=40% height=40%>